Skip to main content

 Mobility

-This indicator shows past development in the uptake of zero emissions vehicles in the heavy-goods vehicle fleet in comparison to the more stringent end of EU target of reaching a combined 40% share in vehicles powered by batteries or fuel cells in 2050.
+This indicator shows past development in the uptake of zero emissions vehicles in the heavy-goods vehicle fleet in comparison to the more stringent end of EU target of reaching a combined 70% share in vehicles with battery, fuel cell, or hybrid powertrains 2050.

 Definition